-In this tutorial, we'll explore ways to keep Docker containers running indefinitely.
+In this tutorial, we’ll explore different ways to keep Docker containers running indefinitely.

-By default, containers run only as long as their default command executes but a common use case it´s to run them indefinitely for debugging and troubleshooting purposes.
+By default, containers run only as long as their default command executes, but it’s common to run them indefinitely for debugging and troubleshooting purposes.

 2. Basics of Docker Run

-Let's look at some basics of the docker run command and ways to pass commands to a container when it's started.
+Let’s look at some of the basics of the docker run command, and ways to pass commands to a container when it’s started.

 2.1.
 Specifying the Command to Run

-While creating a Dockerfile, there are two ways to specify the command to run.
+While creating a Dockerfile, there are two ways to specify which command to run: